roopam-kumar/Roopam/README.md

 ## Method

-The function removes strings containing 'oggy' by iterating through each string in the list.
+The function removes strings with 'oggy' by going through each object.